Our Theory of Change roadmap

 DK OSSEO-ASARE : co-lead : is Principal and Co-Founder of Low Design Office (LOWDO), an architecture studio based in Austin, Texas and Tema, Ghana.He is a Fulbright Scholar, TED Global Fellow and Design Lecturer in Engineering at Ashesi University, where he helps run the Design Lab as Chief Maker.
 DK received an A.B. in Engineering Design and an M.Arch. from Harvard University for work in kinetic systems and network power.
 His research spans design innovation, open-source urbanism, digital fabrication and architecture robots.
 He led urban design for Anam City and Koumbi City new town projects in Nigeria and Ghana.

-Dr. YASMINE ABBAS : co-lead : is a French certified architect, Chair of Design Management at Paris College of Art, who works internationally across the fields of art and architecture, business ethnography and sustainability.
+Dr. YASMINE ABBAS : co-lead : is a French certified architect and strategic designer who works internationally across the fields of art and architecture, business ethnography and sustainability.
 Dr. Abbas holds a Master of Science in Architecture Studies from MIT (SMArchS 2001) and a Doctor of Design from the Graduate School of Design at Harvard University (DDes 2006).
 She is founding director of Panurban Intelligence, a global strategic design consultancy that leverages design to generate business intelligence and drive urban innovation, and is the author of Le néo-nomadisme: Mobilités.
 Partage.
 Transformations identitaires et urbaines (FYP, 2011) and other texts on mobility, digital culture and spaces.
 Her design research includes projects for companies like Orange, Steelcase, and as Environmental Sociologist for Masdar City.